Status

 Be a part of our impact

-Rainforest Trust and our local partner, Society for the Conservation of Nature of Liberia (SCNL), began an ambitious strategic plan in 2016 to save one million acres of threatened landscape and countless species.
+Rainforest Trust and our local partner, Society for Conservation of Nature Liberia, began an ambitious strategic plan in 2016 to save one million acres of threatened landscape and countless species.
 This has included creation of the Gola National Forest Park, five community protected areas, and the last phase: establishing the 406,913-acre Foya Nature Reserve.

 The proposed land falls within an Important Bird Area as well as a Key Biodiversity Area and will allow for habitat connectivity so wildlife can roam freely.
 Hundreds of species will benefit from this protection, including 184 bird species, 40 amphibians (more than half of which are endemic), 3 reptiles, 285 butterflies and 313 plants (more than a quarter are endemic).